Master of Arts in Teaching (M.A.T.), Adolescent Education (Grades 7–12, Initial/Professional)

 Transfer credit from other accredited colleges and universities is accepted up to a maximum of six graduate semester hours.
 The courses to be transferred must be relevant to the program of study being pursued and have been received within five years of the date of the transfer request.
 Grades earned for the course must be 3.0 or higher, and the credit must not have been applied toward another degree.
-The official transcript must be submitted to the Office of Admissions with a written request and a copy of the course description taken from that college's catalog.
-This form can be obtained in the School of Interdisciplinary Studies and Education or in the Office of Admissions.
+The official transcript must be submitted to the Office of Admissions with a written request and a copy of the course description taken from that college’s catalog.
+This form can be obtained in the College of Arts and Sciences or in the Office of Admissions.

-All candidates must have been accepted into and matriculated in a master's degree or certificate program within the first nine credits of study.
+All candidates must have been accepted into and matriculated in a master’s degree or certificate program within the first nine credits of study.
 Non-matriculated candidates may take no more than nine credits.
 Interim assessment of all candidates takes place at 12 credits.
-NYIT reserves the right to withdraw matriculation status from any candidates who do not maintain a GPA of 3.0 and satisfy all other School of Interdisciplinary Studies and Education requirements at the point of interim assessment.
+NYIT reserves the right to withdraw matriculation status from any candidates who do not maintain a GPA of 3.0 and satisfy all other College of Arts and Sciences requirements at the point of interim assessment.